What other names apart from B-town, kolhapuri sandals, Solapur’s DJ, and Nagpur’s oranges come in your mind when you think about Maharashtra?

 One of the oldest world heritage sites in India, the Ajanta caves date backs to the 2nd century BC.
 The Ajanta caves include 29 caves that have incredible carvings and paintings, stealing the heart of any visitor and leaving him completely mesmerized.
 Many artists have tried to imitate the Ajanta paintings.
 Several writers have written books about the beauty of these caves.

 Location– The caves are located in Aurangabad District of the state.
 Aurangabad is almost 257 KM away from Phaltan and almost 335 KM away from Mumbai.
 Its distance from Aurangabad central bus stop is almost 85 km.
+There are also some places to visit near Shimla which can be great to you if you are travel lover.

 With its 100 caves, Ellora caves are the largest rock-cut monastery-temple caves in the world.
 However, only 34 of them have been opened for public views.
 In which 12 are Buddhist caves, 17 are Hindu caves, and 5 are Jain caves.
 UNESCO declared it as a world heritage site in 1983.
 Entering the caves give an amazing feeling that will fascinate your senses and fill you a new energy in you.